sorayav/sorayav/README.md

 ## Hi there 👯

-My name is Soraya and I'm a Spanish front-end developer building with JavaScript, jQuery, React, HTML5 & CSS3 (Sass, Bootstrap), Laravel and API integration.
+My name is Soraya and I'm a Spanish front-end developer building with JavaScript, React, HTML5 & CSS3 (Sass, Tailwind), Laravel and API integration.

-🌱 Learning: MEAN stack.
+🌱 Learning: MERN stack.

 I'm curious by nature and I take making others laugh very seriously.